-Our audit effort in considering climate change was focused on ensuring that reasonably probable effects of material climate risks have been appropriately considered in the preparation of the financial statements, and particularly that any material impact appropriately reflected in the carrying value of, and disclosures associated with, the intercompany loan held by the Company.
+Our audit effort in considering the impact of climate change on the financial statements was focused on ensuring that reasonably probable effects of material climate risks have been appropriately considered in the preparation of the financial statements, and particularly that any material impact appropriately reflected in the carrying value of, and disclosures associated with, the intercompany loan held by the Company.
 Details of our procedures and observations are included in our key audit matter below.
 We also challenged the Directors' considerations of climate change in their assessment of going concern and associated disclosures.